 Our Legacy

-The organization started as a response to the environmental challenges the world was facing, with the aim of creating a science-based framework for sustainable development that could guide organizations, businesses and communities towards a more sustainable future.
-The organization’s work has inspired other sustainability initiatives and has been a model for how science and practice can come together to create real change.
+So, the organization started as a response to the environmental challenges the world was facing, with the aim of creating and testing a science-based framework for sustainable development that could guide organizations, businesses and communities to enter a systematic course towards systemic (full) social and ecological sustainability.
+The organization’s work has inspired other sustainability initiatives and has become a model for how science and practice can come together to create real change in hands-on developments of the private as well as public sectors.

-The FSSD Global Foundation is a formalization and institutionalization of The Natural Step.
-Through the foundation, a more long-term and stable form has been adopted where FSSD, Framework for Strategic Sustainable Development, aims to become a household name globally.
+The FSSD Global Foundation is a formalization and institutionalization of this initiative.
+Through the foundation, a more long-term and stable form has been adopted where FSSD, Framework for Strategic Sustainable Development, aims to become mainstream for systemic (taking the whole world into account) systematic (stepwise processes) and strategic (improved ROI from the beginning).

 Founding and Early Development (1989-1990s)